Loud Budgeting: What It Is and How To Start

 The cons

 - It can feel awkward at first.
-The first few times are genuinely uncomfortable until it becomes second nature.
+The first few times are uncomfortable until it becomes second nature.

 - Not every audience is safe.
 Some workplaces, families, or circles react badly to money talk, and you have to read the room.